-Like so many bar stories, one about Hemingway in Grand Rapids just not true
+Like many bar stories, one about Hemingway just untrue

 “All you have to do is write one true sentence.
 Write the truest sentence that you know.” — Ernest Hemingway